 Gender Equality Future Advocates Training 2018

-The Royal Commonwealth Society has organised a five-day residential training course in Colombo, Sri Lanka from 16–20 July 2018, open to applicants aged between 18-15 from the Commonwealth Asia-Pacific Region.
-Applicants are able to demonstrate some prior experience of working on gender equality issues, either in youth, community or workplace settings, through social action projects or studies and are resident in one of the following Commonwealth countries: Bangladesh, Brunei Darussalam, India, Malaysia, Pakistan, Sri Lanka, Singapore, Australia, Fiji, Papua New Guinea, New Zealand, Kiribati, Nauru, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+In July 2018 The Royal Commonwealth Society organised a five-day residential training course in Colombo, Sri Lanka, open to applicants aged between 18-15 from the Commonwealth Asia-Pacific Region.
+Applicants had to be able to demonstrate prior experience of working on gender equality issues, either in youth, community or workplace settings, through social action projects or studies and be resident in one of the following Commonwealth countries: Bangladesh, Brunei Darussalam, India, Malaysia, Pakistan, Sri Lanka, Singapore, Australia, Fiji, Papua New Guinea, New Zealand, Kiribati, Nauru, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 The highly participatory and interactive peer learning week seeks to develop critical understanding and action about gender, development and social justice.
 It strengthens the role of young people in Commonwealth action and decision-making on gender equality issues by giving participants an understanding of the different political structures that have the ability to support gender equality and how to harness them effectively.
 It also strengthens youth gender networks.
 Using experiential learning activities, discussion and debate, it enables young advocates to address a range of gender equality issues and provides an opportunity for peer learning and collaboration, and the development of advocacy, social action and leadership skills.

 CYGEN and the RCS are committed to ending gender-based discrimination for all.
 Participants are committed to working for equality for all members of society, regardless of sex, gender, sexual orientation or gender identity.

 CYGEN at the United Nations Commission on the Status of Women 2017